mattiasoest/git-visualizer/README.md

 ## Prerequisites

+For local development (two terminals):

 - Java 25+
 - Maven 3.9+
 - Node.js 22+ (for local client dev; Maven can install Node for production builds)

+For Docker development (single command, no local Java/Node required):

+- Docker with Compose

 ## Configuration